mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Background Image Position
 ''''''''''''''''''''''''''

-This preference lets you select how the background image will be positioned and/or resized on the screen.
+This preference is used to select how the background image will be positioned and/or resized on the screen.

 Options include: